ezg97/Learning_c-/editing.md

 	}
 	string to_string()
 	{
-		return "Thing " + std::to_string(instanceNumber) + ".\n"; //makes number to string and is able to call the correct number bc the smart ptr is an object
+		return "Thing " + std::to_string(instanceNumber) + ".\n"; //makes number to string and is able to call the correct                                                                               //number bc the smart ptr is an object
 	}
 };